publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptI/m__us_usc_t47_s303b.md

     (b)

-     In addition to consideration of the licensee’s programming as required under subsection (a) of this section, the Commission may consider—
+     In addition to consideration of the licensee’s programming as required under subsection (a), the Commission may consider—

         (1) any special nonbroadcast efforts by the licensee which enhance the educational and informational value of such programming to children; and